-Senior Fellow, Strategy and Public Diplomacy
+Senior Fellow, Strategy and Trade

 Whiton has held communications and policy roles on several presidential campaigns, including the Giuliani (2008), Gingrich (2012), and Cruz (2016) campaigns.

-Outside of government, Whiton has focused on public affairs, corporate communications, and political risk analysis, including as a principal for DC International Advisory.
+Outside of government, Whiton has focused on trade, public affairs, corporate communications, and political risk analysis, including as a principal for DC International Advisory.
 From 1996-2000, he worked for the corporate finance practice of KPMG LLP, where he oversaw daily activities of mergers and acquisitions engagements.